The root chakra is one of the most blocked and constricted energy fields within our bodies.

 16. Explore the cause of your fears

 Fears stem from your inner beliefs, grudges, and unresolved pain.
 Take time to reflect on the root of your fears in a journal or with a trusted friend, partner or therapist.
+Learn more about how to journal.

 17. Practice catharsis